jonathanahn95/BetterHelp/README.md

 ### Mark reviews as funny, cool, useful, and like
 BetterHelp uses single table inhertiance to keep code DRY.
-There is a column `type` on the `adjectives` table which allows creating new class models that inherit from `Adjective`.
+There is a column `type` on the `adjectives` table which allows creating new class models that inherit from `Adjective` giving the child classes access to the parent class.

 ```ruby
 class Cool < Adjective